Greg Blog stock 4 - reading

 • Overview of a Cash Flow Document

-• Why knowing the difference is crucial for your construction business
+• Why knowing the difference is crucial

 Cash flow is one of the most important factors in assessing the health and viability of any company's business activity.
 Whether you are a small business or a large corporation, proper cash flow management is essential.
 Knowing how much cash there is, how it's spent, and (most importantly) when it may run out, is vital to owners as they make daily business decisions.

-There are two primary tools that aid in the determination of cash flow:
+There are two primary tools that aid in the determination of cash flow

 • The Statement of Cash Flows